CortexIntelligentAutomation/docs/content/en/docs/2022.9/Whats New/_index.md

 ## Summary

-2022.9 is the first release of the next generation of CORTEX and begins our journey to improve on the previous 7.X generation starting with the following areas:
+2022.9 is the first release of the next generation of {{< ctx >}} and begins our journey to improve on the previous 7.X generation starting with the following areas:

 - [Performance][]
 - [Availability][]